avidansternberg/project-blocklist/README.md

 ### 2023/06/05

-More hate und junk domains.
+More hate and junk domains.

 ### 2023/05/27